 - Stiffness or tenderness in the low back.

 - Sciatic type symptoms: this usually occurs down both legs and can cause pain, pins and needles, numbness.
 This occurs in instances where the slipped bone is compressing onto the spinal cord or spinal nerve.

 - A visible step deformity – depending on the severity of the spondylolisthesis, sometimes it is possible to feel and/or see a obvious dip in the curve of the lower back

 Why and how does Spondylolisthesis occur?

 There are five types of spondylolisthesis which are classified by their cause.

-Dysplastic Spondylolisthesis – also known as congenital spondylolisthesis.
-It is a result of there being congenital abnormalities of the spine at birth which allow the spinal vertebrae to slip forward on the bone below.
+Dysplastic Spondylolisthesis – also known as congenital spondylolisthesis can occur due to congenital abnormalities of the spine at birth which allow the spinal vertebrae to slip forward on the bone below.
 This in turn causes increased stress on a part of the vertebrae called the ‘pars articularis’ resulting in a spondylolisthesis.
 It is typically seen in children aged between 10-18 years of age.